-By practising these compassionate communication strategies, I’ll help you gain the tools to strengthen your current relationships and grow new ones.
+By practising these compassionate communication strategies, we’ll help you gain the tools to strengthen your current relationships and grow new ones.

 We will utilise some role-playing scenarios and use real-world examples to build your skills.
 Being vulnerable, and trusting you won’t be made a fool of, is a big part of the lessons.

-I’m very excited to have you join me in one of my favourite regions to enjoy the sights, sounds, smells and textures of the bush, and connect with the empathy and compassion skills that have radically improved my life.
+We’re very excited to have you join us in some of our favourite natural escapes to enjoy the sights, sounds, smells and textures of the bush, and connect with the empathy and compassion skills that will radically improve your life.